fastify/fastify-auth/README.md

 See [Fastify's LTS policy](https://github.com/fastify/fastify/blob/main/docs/Reference/LTS.md) for more details.

 ## Usage
-As said above, `@fastify/auth` does not provide an authentication strategy, so you must provide authentication strategies yourself, with a decorator or another plugin.
+`@fastify/auth` does not provide an authentication strategy; authentication strategies must be provided using a decorator or another plugin.

-In the following example, you will find a straightforward implementation that should help you understand how to use this module:
+The following example provides a straightforward implementation to demonstrate the usage of this module:
 ```js
 fastify
   .decorate('verifyJWTandLevel', function (request, reply, done) {